MatanKaufman1/Terrafrom-Ansible-Lambda-Jenkins/README.md

 ## Features:

-Create Projects: Calls a Lambda function to create a new project.
+**Create Projects**: Calls a Lambda function to create a new project.

-Create Users: Stores user data in AWS S3 and triggers Lambda for further processing.
+**Create Users**: Stores user data in AWS S3 and triggers Lambda for further processing.

-Backup Files: Uploads files to AWS S3 for backup.
+**Backup Files**: Uploads files to AWS S3 for backup.

-Send WhatsApp Messages: Invokes a Lambda function to send messages using the WhatsApp API.
+**Send WhatsApp Messages**: Invokes a Lambda function to send messages using the WhatsApp API.

-CSV to Excel Conversion: Converts CSV files uploaded to S3 into Excel files.
+**CSV to Excel Conversion**: Converts CSV files uploaded to S3 into Excel files.

-Health Check Endpoint: Exposes an endpoint (/health) for monitoring the status of the application.
+**Health Check Endpoint**: Exposes an endpoint (/health) for monitoring the status of the application.

 ## Prerequisites:

-AWS Account: Ensure you have an AWS account and IAM permissions to manage Lambda, S3, and other required services.
+**AWS Account**: Ensure you have an AWS account and IAM permissions to manage Lambda, S3, and other required services.

-Docker: To run the app in a containerized environment.
+**Docker**: To run the app in a containerized environment.

-Terraform: To provision and manage infrastructure.
+**Terraform**: To provision and manage infrastructure.

-Ansible: Used to configure and manage servers like Jenkins and GitLab.
+**Ansible**: Used to configure and manage servers like Jenkins and GitLab.

-Jenkins: For CI/CD pipeline automation.
+**Jenkins**: For CI/CD pipeline automation.

 ## Setup and Installation: